Art and culture in Oud-West

 De Filmhallen

 De Filmhallen is the largest independent cinema in the Netherlands, housed in another spectacularly repurposed building - this time a former tram depot.
 With its nine screens and varied programming, film enthusiasts will always find something new to watch, from the latest Hollywood releases to festival programming and quality world cinema.
-Don’t miss the Parisien Auditorium, which is outfitted with authentic art deco interiors taken from the old Filmmuseum in Vondelpark.
+Don’t miss the Parisien Auditorium, outfitted with authentic art deco interiors from the old Filmmuseum in Vondelpark.